Dinder

-Dinder (which means "the house in the valley") is a small village 2½ miles west of Shepton Mallet, and 2 miles east of Wells in Somerset.
-It falls within the civil parish of St Cuthbert Out and the Mendip district.
+Dinder (which means "the house in the valley") is a small village and former civil parish, now in the parish of St Cuthbert Out, in the Somerset district, in the ceremonial county of Somerset.
+It is 2 1/2 miles west of Shepton Mallet, and 2 miles east of Wells.
+In 1961 the parish had a population of 198.

 The river Sheppey runs alongside the main street of the village.

 History

 The manor containing the village formed part of the endowment of the bishopric of Wells, which is located only 2 miles north-west of the village.
 By the 12th century it had been granted to William Fitzjohn, whose descendants were known as 'Harptree' or Flemining.
 By 1327, the manor was owned by a Richard de Rodney, whose family retained possession until it was sold in the mid 17th century to Richard Hickes, through whose descendants it passed to the Somerville family who built Dinder House and whose most famous member, Admiral James Somerville, was in charge of the British naval force which sank the French fleet at Oran in 1940.

 The parish was part of the hundred of Wells Forum.
 In 1894 under the Local Government Act 1894, A.F.Somerville was elected as first councillor for the parish for Wells Rural District, but there was no election for parish council as parishes of under 300 inhabitants were not obliged to elect one.
+On 1 April 1986 the parish was abolished and merged with St. Cuthbert Out.